-Observers at BUGLM meetings
+Observers at ZLMC/IWK LMC meetings

-- All bargaining unit members may attend union caucus meetings of their designated BUGLM meetings at their own expense, as non-voting observers, if they have notified the Union Chair of BUGLM at least two (2) weeks prior to the meeting (or less if mutually agreed by the BUGLM) that they wish to attend. - Attendees shall be limited to two (2) people per meeting and must defer to the discretion of the union chair of BUGLM regarding in camera sessions when matters of a confidential nature are discussed.
+- All bargaining unit members may attend union caucus meetings of their designated ZLMC/IWK LMC meetings at their own expense, as non-voting observers, if they have notified the Union Chair of ZLMC/IWK LMC at least two (2) weeks prior to the meeting (or less if mutually agreed by the ZLMC/IWK LMC) that they wish to attend. - Attendees shall be limited to two (2) people per meeting and must defer to the discretion of the Union Chair of ZLMC/IWK LMC in camera sessions when matters of a confidential nature are discussed.